flyingturtle13/Revit_Dynamo-3DWireframe_To_RevitModel_Converter/README.md

   - User executes Dynamo Player to initiate script -Data Shapes MultipleInputForm++ node used to obtain user input to perform structural modeling task

+* Setup Requirements and Capabilities
+  - Structural engineer to communicate/coordinate with architect what structural member Layer types needed and how to assign 3D wireframe elements to appropriate Layer
+  - User to load desired structural families prior to running script.
+  - User still needs to update element parameters such as Structural Usage or Start/End Connections.

 #### Dynamo Script Layout
 Overall graph view
   <p align="center">